 Private Student Loan Forgiveness: What Is It & How Does It Work?

-Although the Biden-Harris Administration’s plan for widespread student loan forgiveness was ultimately shot down by the Supreme Court, all is not lost for the millions of borrowers hoping to have their loans canceled.
+Although the Biden-Harris Administration’s plan for widespread student loan forgiveness was ultimately struck down by the Supreme Court in 2023, all has not been lost for the millions of borrowers hoping to have their loans canceled.

 That said, student loan forgiveness options may be more limited for borrowers with private loans, who owe an average of $54,921 each.